Power Delivery System Design

 Figure 5.9 Before and After Six Layer Stackup of PCMCIA PCB

-Most designers have seen a wide variety of “philosophies” for locating bypass capacitors.
+Most designers have seen a wide variety of “philosophies” for locating bypass capacitors, also known as decoupling capacitors.
 Some of them are listed below.

 - As close as possible to each power lead